yclas/guides/docs/General-add-tracking-codes.md

 ### Quick method

 1. Login to your **Admin Panel** ->  **Integrations**.
-2. Add your **Google Analytics Tracking ID** into the **Analytics Tracking ID field.**
+2. Add your **Google Analytics Global Tag** snippet into the **Analytics Global Tag field.**
 3. Press **SAVE**.

-You can change the content of the Analytics Tracking ID field whenever you want by following the same process.
+You can change the content of the Analytics Global Tag field whenever you want by following the same process.

 ### Manual method